cyber-enr/Bikeshare-Project/README.md

 required and given is valid for anyone trying to start their own business.
 Outputs such as most common days or most common stations are given to facilitate user experience and see which cities have more sharing statistics in bulk and further evaluate other foreseeable information.
-Beginner steps in becoming fluent coder.
+Finding relatable data through plotting was performed to understand better how bike-sharing can be targeted to a certain type of population.

 ---------------------------------------------------------------------------------
 ### Program: